 It’s easy to see huge insurance corporations as entities that cannot be hurt.
-What’s a few thousand dollars to a company that has billions of dollars in assets?
+What're a few thousand dollars to a company that has billions of dollars in assets?

 That’s how so much insurance fraud begins.
 It might not be the initial thought when coming up with a plan, but it’s certainly the rationalization behind it.
 The words “victimless crime” get thrown around, but it’s actually far from true.